While the COVID-19 pandemic and regional disasters disrupted the initial timeline, Metro has prioritized the continuation of this project.

-Throughout the process, project consultants will engage with specific stakeholders including communities with a historic tie to the site, such as the African American community and the Japanese American community.
-Expo clients and business stakeholders will also be engaged.
-This early input will help shape the guiding principles of the project and the future scenarios that are evaluated.
+Throughout the process, Metro and the project consultants will engage with key stakeholders with historic and cultural ties to the site, such as the African American, Indigenous and Japanese American communities, as well as Expo clients and business stakeholders in order to refine the project guiding principles.
+(Iterative guiding principles documents, below.)

 Opportunities for input and further prioritization will continue during the development of up to 12 future scenarios.
 Stakeholder input will help refine the scenarios to a prioritized list of up to five potential options.
 This prioritized set of five future options will get further defined and evaluated for feasibility, and the broader public will be asked to weigh in on them at a future open house.

 Key stakeholder input will help build the framework for how to evaluate different scenario options: complement, support or replace the current event center.